qmk/qmk_firmware/docs/features/pointing_device.md

 #### Pointing Device Mode Maps

 The easiest way to add pointing device modes that are only using keycode taps (similar to `PM_CARET`, `PM_VOLUME`, and `PM_HISTORY`) are through creating pointing device mode maps.

-!> Currently only **basic keycodes with modifiers** are supported by pointing device mode maps and the `pointing_tap_codes` function (custom and quantum keycodes are unsupported at this time)
+Additionally Pointing Device Mode Maps support all QMK keycodes similar to encoder maps.

 ```c
 // Pointing Device Mode Maps Format